gn0mesort/vkfl/README.md

 ## C and C++ Implementations

-vkfl provides both a C18 (i.e., C11) and a C++20 (although it will probably compile with previous standards too) implementation.
+VKFL provides both a C18 (i.e., C11) and a C++20 (although it will probably compile with previous standards too) implementation.
 While these are largely the same they are not necessarily related.
 You probably shouldn't use both implementations at the same time.
 In any case, `vkfl::loader` and `vkfl_loader` are not guaranteed to be binary compatible.
 Don't assume you can safely `memcpy` between them even if it works.